vitalemazo/q2awsTFcodeforNetapp/README.md

 # q4awsTFcodeforNetapp
-Code for .net app resources and pipline
+q2 Code for .net 4.8 not 4.5 app resources and pipline